constanzafierro/constanzafierro.github.io/_posts/2020-05-22-recipes-open-domain-chatbot.markdown

 ---
 {% include scripts.html %}

 > ([Roller et. al, 2020](https://arxiv.org/abs/2004.13637)).
 This paper studies in depth the performance of a chatbot based on the Transformer.
 It shows that it's able to respond in a really human way, and it's able to maintain a chit chat conversation.
-However, they also show that the model lacks in-depth knowledge, it forgets facts stated before and it tends to repeat what the other locutor is saying.
+However, they also show that the model lacks in-depth knowledge, it forgets facts stated before and it tends to repeat what the other speaker is saying.

 ### What does it propose?

-It constructs different chatbots based on the Transformer, and it analyses different axes of developing a chatbot.
+The paper constructs different chatbots based on the Transformer, and it analyses different axes of developing a chatbot.
 It finds that:

-- Fine tuning on datasets that focus on personality, empathy, knowledge, etc. Makes the chatbot more human (even when using smaller models).
+- Fine tuning on datasets that focus on personality, empathy, knowledge, etc. makes the chatbot more human (even when using smaller models).
 - It tries different decoding strategies, showing that beam search can be as good or better than  sampling.
-- It presents the flaws of the developed models.
+- It presents some of the the flaws of the developed models.

+To construct a chatbot we need to build a system that generates text answers given a previous dialogue.
+To achieve this we need: a model, training data, a way to train this model (a loss function), a decoder (or simply an algorithm) to produce an answer given the model output, and finally evaluation metrics.
+In the following sections (1–5), we'll go through the different strategies tested in this paper for each of those steps, and then we'll look at the results obtained (Section 6).

-## Models
+## 1. Models

-### Retriever
+### 1.1 Retriever

 ([Humeau et al., 2019](https://arxiv.org/pdf/1905.01969))